biointec/columba/README.md

 ---
 ### Static Partitioning
 If you want to provide optimal static partitioning you can create a file named `static_partitioning.txt` in the folder of the maximum edit/hamming distance this partitioning is for.
-This file should contain one line with percentages (values between 0 and 1) seperated by spaces.
+This file should contain one line with percentages (values between 0 and 1) separated by spaces.
 The ith percentage corresponds to the starting position (relative to the size of the pattern) of the (i + 1)th part (again this is zero based).
 The starting position of the first part is always zero and should **not** be provided.

 ### Dynamic Partitionining
 Similarly, to provide values for dynamic partitioning you can create a file called `dynamic_partitioning.txt`.
 This file should contain two lines.
 The first line are percentages (again between 0 and 1) that correspond to the seeding positions, relative to the size of the pattern, of all parts, except the first and last part.
-The second line should contain space-seperated integers corresponding to the weights of each part.
+The second line should contain space-separated integers corresponding to the weights of each part.

 ### Folder Structure Example
 Consider a search scheme which supports maximal edit/hamming distances 1, 2 and 4.
 For distance 1 no static or dynamic partitioning values are known.
 For distance 2 only static partitioning values are known and for distance 4 both static and dynamic partitioning values are known.
 The folder structure of this search scheme should look like this: